-- The storm sewer sizing will be based on the Rational Method and Manning's Equation under free flow conditions for the 5-year storm using a 10-minute inlet time. - Minimum sewer slopes to be based on minimum velocities for storm sewers of 0.80 m/sec. - Post-development storm events shall be controlled to the respective pre-development storm event release rates.
-A pre-development runoff coefficient calculated based on existing land cover or a maximum equivalent 'C' of 0.5, whichever is less. - Since the site is small, an alternative stormwater management option of overcontrolling the roof area to a 2 year pre-development level with max C-0.5 while keeping the remaining site uncontrolled, and utilizing underground infrastructure as storage. - Directing flows to the street.
+- The storm sewer sizing will be based on the Rational Method and Manning's Equation under free flow conditions for the 5-year storm using a 10-minute inlet time. - Minimum sewer slopes to be based on minimum velocities for storm sewers of 0.80 m/sec. - Post-development storm events shall be controlled to their respective pre-development storm event release rates.
+A pre-development runoff coefficient calculated based on existing land cover or a maximum equivalent 'C' of 0.5, whichever is less. - Since the site is small, an alternative stormwater management option of overcontrolling roof area to a 2 year pre-development level with max C=0.5 while keeping the remaining site uncontrolled. - Flows must be directed to the street.